rcbyron/hey-athena-client/README.rst

 -  ``cd hey-athena-client-master\client``
 -  If all goes well, run ``__main__.py``, create a user, say "Athena", and ask her a question!
--  Now try write your own module using the directions below.
+-  Now try write your own module using the directions below!

 Active Modules
 --------------